 The confirmatory visit for HIV testing and plasma storage should be performed on a different date than the blood draw that gave the initial reactive or positive HIV test.
+The HIV confirmation visit should occur within two weeks of the study visit in which the participant had a reactive HIV test result.
 This HIV confirmatory visit will be an interim visit (for example using visit code X.01).